 Leased and multi-location assets are valued using the PVF schedules mentioned above.
-If the asset to be valued in this category is a vehicle, then Policy Management Service values are used.

 Assets that are not valued by the vendor are valued by an appraiser using PVF schedules or published guides.

 Business Personal Property

 A district valuation computer program exists in a mainframe environment that identifies accounts in need of review based on a variety of conditions.
 Property owner renditions, accounts with field or other data changes, accounts with prior hearings, new accounts, and SIC cost table changes are all considered.
 The accounts are processed by the valuation program and pass or fail preset tolerance parameters by comparing appraised values to prior year and model values.
 The appraisers review accounts that fail the tolerance parameters.